agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 Number of countries with GDP below 5000 USD in 2016: 46

-number of countries with GDP below 5000 USD in 2016 and Life expectancy <70 years: 41
+Number of countries with GDP below 5000 USD in 2016 and Life expectancy <70 years: 41

 [Source: downloaded data in libre calc](https://ourworldindata.org/grapher/life-expectancy-vs-gdp-per-capita)